caltechlibrary/sidewall/README.md

 ☀ Introduction
 -----------------------------

 [Dimensions](https://app.dimensions.ai) offers a networked API and search language (the [DSL](https://docs.dimensions.ai/dsl/language.html)).
-However, there is as yet no object-oriented API library for Python.
-Interacting with the DSL currently requires sending a search string to the Dimensions server, then interpreting the JSON results and handling various issues such as iterating to obtain more than 1000 values (which requires the use of multiple queries), staying within API rate limits, and more.  _Sidewall_ provides a higher-level interface for working more conveniently with the Dimensions DSL and network API.
+However, interacting with the DSL currently requires sending a search string to the Dimensions server, then interpreting the JSON results and handling various issues such as iterating to obtain more than 1000 values (which requires the use of multiple queries), staying within API rate limits, and more.  _Sidewall_ ("**Si**mple **D**im**e**nsions **w**r**a**pper c**l**ient **l**ibrary") provides a higher-level interface for working more conveniently with the Dimensions DSL and network API.
 Features of Sidewall include:

-* object classes defined for different Dimensions data entities
+* object classes for different Dimensions data entities
-* object attribute values filled in automatically behind the scenes
+* lazy object values filled in automatically behind the scenes
-* lists returned as efficient generators that fetch data over the net as needed
+* results iterator fetches data over the net as needed
 * automatic caching of search results for speed and efficiency
 * automatic throttling to keep within API rate limits

-"Sidewall" is a loose acronym for _**Si**mple **D**im**e**nsions **w**r**a**pper c**l**ient **l**ibrary_.

 ✺ Installation instructions
 ---------------------------